iriusrisk/bdd-security/README.md

 Version: 0.9.1

 ## v0.9.1 Changelog
-- Added HtmlUnitDriver support, it is also the default driver if no other driver is specified in config.xml
+- HtmlUnitDriver support, it is also the default driver if no other driver is specified in config.xml.
+BIG speed improvements.
+- Support for testing non-browser based web services and APIs.
+See the [getting started guide](http://www.continuumsecurity.net/bdd-getstarted.html#httpclient) for more details.
+- Removed all TestNG tests.

 ## v0.9 Changelog
 - Moved tables that are auto-generated during startup into the stories/auto-generated folder.
 Tables that are user editable stay in the stories/tables folder.